atlassian/react-beautiful-dnd/ISSUE_TEMPLATE.md

 <!--
   Take a look at your package.json
-  Ensure that it satifies our peer dependency version - see our package.json.
+  Ensure that it satisfies our peer dependency version - see our package.json.
 (Currently it is "^16.3.1") -->

 ### What version of `react-beautiful-dnd` are you running?